 Decades before Colin Chapman “added lightness” to his Austin 7 to make the first Lotus, Model T owners were shedding weight by tossing away heavy factory steel fenders and bodywork and replacing them with lightweight and simplified speedster bodies.
 As the T evolved, so did the concept of the speedster.
 Early examples were simply cut down roadsters, while later examples got custom bodies designed to cheat the air and ditch the pounds.
-Based in Louisville, Kentucky, the Roose Manufacturing Company offered a wide variety of accessories designed to make live with a Model T a bit easier.
-Their main product offerings were practical items such as insulated hood covers, weather proof coil box covers and convertible tops.
+Based in Louisville, Kentucky, the Roose Manufacturing Company offered a wide variety of accessories designed to make life with a Model T a bit easier.
+Their main product offerings were practical items such as insulated hood covers, weatherproof coil box covers, and convertible tops.
 However, they did offer a handful of rakish speedster bodies named “Speed King”.

 In addition to modified bodies, performance improvements could be made to a T with thanks to a burgeoning speed equipment industry.
-The leaders in the market were none other than the Chevrolet Brothers (Louis and Arthur) who’s highly advanced Frontenac overhead valve cylinder head had proven itself in the “Fronty-Ford” by finishing in 5th place in the 1923 Indianapolis 500 mile race at an official average of 82.58 MPH; a remarkable achievement in the face of much larger and more powerful competition.
+The leaders in the market were none other than the Chevrolet Brothers (Louis and Arthur) whose highly advanced Frontenac overhead valve cylinder head had proven itself in the “Fronty-Ford” by finishing in 5th place in the 1923 Indianapolis 500 mile race at an official average of 82.58 MPH; a remarkable achievement in the face of much larger and more powerful competition.

-This fascinating little 1918 Ford Model T is a wonderful period piece, wearing a Roose Mfg Co.
-Speed King body and accessorized with an array of period speed parts.
+This fascinating little Ford Model T is a wonderful period piece, wearing a Roose Mfg Co.
+Speed King body that is accessorized with an array of period speed parts.
 The all-steel body is very rare and quite interesting, with an unusual custom grille shell up front, sweeping back to a close-coupled cockpit and a sharply tapered tail.
 The body is in solid, sound condition with heavily patinated white paintwork contributing to the fabulous character.
 The red chassis and black radiator combine for a wonderfully racy look.
 The cockpit is spartan, with just enough room for a driver and ride-along mechanic.

 Apr 25, 2018